 The proportion of left-sided individuals in flounder samples from different bays of the White Sea ranged from 3.3% to 28.4% (Figure 1).
 The highest frequencies of left-sided flounders were recorded in a population from Kandalaksha Bay (Chupa Inlet).
 The frequencies of reversed individuals in the samples taken from two different places in southern part of Onega Bay varied from 19.8% (Nyukhcha river area) to 20.9 % (Kiy island area) and had equal values (χ2, р>0.05).
 For further analysis, the data on flounder catches from these locations in Onega Bay were pooled into a single dataset.
 The comparison of populations from the northwestern (Chupa Inlet, Kandalaksha Bay) and southwestern (Nyukhcha river, Kiy island area; Onega Bay) parts of the White Sea revealed the difference in morph proportions between these two regions (28.4% and 20.6%, respectively; χ2=18.72, р<0.01).
-The frequencies of reversed individuals in the populations from the eastern part of the White Sea (Mezen and Dvina bays) were several times lower and ranged from 3.3% to 5.2% (Figure 1).
-Differences between populations from these regions were statistically significant (χ2=11.89, р<0.01).
+The frequencies of reversed individuals in the populations from the eastern part of the White Sea (Mezen and Dvina bays) were much lower and ranged from 3.3% to 5.2% (Figure 1).
+Differences between populations from these bays were statistically significant (χ2=11.89, р<0.01).
 Left-sided individuals were least frequent in the population from Mezen Bay.

 Figure 1.
 Map showing the sampling areas in the White Sea.
-Frequency of left-sided Platichthys.flesus (%, black sectors) morph from the four bays of the White Sea.
+Frequency of left-sided Platichthysflesus (%, black sectors) morph from the four bays of the White Sea.

-The sex ratios in the population of Mezen and Kandalaksha bays were equal (1:1), but other two populations were dominated by females (Onega Bay, χ2= 53.8, p<0.01; Dvina Bay, χ2= 200.7, p<0.01).
-In all samples, the sex ratio among left-sided individuals was not significantly different from that of right-sided individuals (χ2, р>0.05).

-In each region, the average body lengths of the individuals of the same sex were not significantly different between the left- and right-sided flounders (Table 1, t-test, p>0.05).
-The body length ranges of flounders from studied populations in the White Sea were similar.

-Тable 1.
-Length (cm) of Platichthys flesus morphs of different sexes from four bays of the White Sea (Mean ± SE and range (min – max)) .